confluentinc/ksql/docs-md/tutorials/etl.md

     EMIT CHANGES;
 ```

-We can take this further by enriching all shipments with more information about the order and customer.
-We use a stream/stream join to find orders in the relevant window of time.
+You can take this further by enriching all shipments with more information about the order and customer.
+Use a stream/stream join to find orders in the relevant window of time.
 This creates a new stream called `shipped_orders` that unifies the shipment, order, and customer information:

 ```sql
 CREATE STREAM shipped_orders WITH (